donmccaughey/tree_pkg/README.md

 A recent version of Xcode and the [`jq`][2] command are needed to build and notarize this installer package.
 An [Apple Developer][3] account is required to generate the credentials needed to sign and notarize.
-The current release was built and tested on an Apple Silicon Mac with macOS Ventura 13.5.1 and Xcode 14.3.1.

 [2]: https://stedolan.github.io/jq/
 [3]: https://developer.apple.com